Bigghis/chat-like-me/README.md

 # Chat Like Me 💬

-Create your own personalized AI chatbot that talks just like you, training an LLM that talks just like you using your own telegram chats.
+Create your own personalized AI chatbot that talks just like you, training an LLM using your own telegram chats.

 ## Overview